-I’m a human being who can’t decide whether they’re a scholar (no) or software developer (no).
+I'm a human being who can't decide whether they're a music scholar or software developer.

 Currently working at Evenset in Toronto, Canada.

 Topics I'm interested in and have published or might publish about.

 I believe there is a fundamental disjunction between human and computer music analysis algorithms.

 Humans (music theorists) develop rules-based classification systems to retrieve musical data, then invariably complicate the system with a wide range of intuitive features that are never systematically determined.
 This is effective for humans: given a handful of explicit rules, we're able to bootstrap our subconscious pattern-matching skills and learn how to classify musical features efficiently.
 A fully formalized music theory would either be useless because of its vagueness or because of its complexity.